Vivantio/apitutorials/working-with-custom-forms-using-entity-apis.md

 ## Importing the Postman collection

-Please see here for generic [importing a postman collection](importing-a-postman-collection.md)
+Please see [here](importing-a-postman-collection.md) for the generic details about importing a postman collection.
+The specific file to import for this tutorial is [Vivantio Custom Forms.postman_collection.json](https://github.com/Vivantio/apitutorials/blob/master/Vivantio%20Custom%20Forms.postman_collection.json).

 ## Core Concepts